codesqueak/SYWTWAM/docs/logback.md

 The appender uses `FixedWindowRollingPolicy` and `SizeBasedTriggeringPolicy` in a similar manner to the FILE appender to control file size and rollover.

-The information to be encoded into JSON is controller by the `LoggingEventCompositeJsonEncoder` which uses a set of `providers` to define fields.
+The information to be encoded into JSON is controlled by the `LoggingEventCompositeJsonEncoder` which uses a set of `providers` to define fields.
 Full usage and configuration details are defined [here](https://github.com/logstash/logstash-logback-encoder) in the Logstash documentation.

 The full appender is defined as: